 THEOLOGY MAJOR

 Credits required: 40 Academic Year 2014-2015

 Requirements: 2.5 GPA in major; 2.3 GPA overall; exit interview.

 Course Code Course Title Credits

 SEA 101 Search for Meaning 4

 THY 398 or Synthesis Seminar or 2

 THY 498 Synthesis Seminar 2

 Biblical Group (8 credits minimum)

 THY 310 or The Sacred Writings of Israel or 4

 THY 312 The New Testament 4

 Choose 4 credits from the following:

 THY 330 The Gospel and Letters of John 2

-THY 333 The Wisdom Literature 2 2
+THY 333 The Wisdom Literature 2

 THY 338 The Letters of Paul 4

-THY 340 The Synoptic Gospels 2 2 2
+THY 340 The Synoptic Gospels 2 4 2 2 2

 THY 342 The Psalms 2

-THY 345 Biblical Perspectives on Justice 2
+THY 345 Biblical Perspectives on Justice

 THY 372 Special Topics in Biblical Theology 4

-THY 310 or The Sacred Writings of Israel or 4
+THY 310 or The Sacred Writings of Israel or 、 4

 THY 312 The New Testament (the course not already taken) 4

 Historical Group (7 credits minimum)

 THY 326 or History of Christian Thought I or

 THY 328 History of Christian Thought II 4

 Choose 3 credits from the following:

 THY 320 Christian Classics 3

 THY 346 Modern Christian Social Thought 3 2

 THY 373 Special Topics in Historical Theology 2 - 4

-THY 326 or History of Christian Thought I or 4
+History of Christian Thought I or 4

-THY 328 History of Christian Thought II (the course not already taken) 4
+History of Christian Thought II (the course not already taken) 4

-Systematic Group (7 credits minimum)

-THY 220 or Christian Theological Foundations or 3
+Christian Theological Foundations or 3

-THY 230 Essentials of the Catholic Tradition 4
+Essentials of the Catholic Tradition 4

 Choose 3 credits from the following:

-THY 317 World Religions 4
+World Religions 4

-THY 318 The Person and Mission of Jesus 3
+The Person and Mission of Jesus 3

-THY 348 Current Moral Issues 4
+Current Moral Issues 4

-THY 350 Theological Ethics in Healthcare 4
+Theological Ethics in Healthcare 4

-THY 355 Faith and Community 4
+Faith and Community 4

-THY 360 God and the New Physics 4
+God and the New Physics 4

-THY 370 Women and Theology 3 - 4
+Women and Theology 4

-THY 374 Special Topics in Systematic Theology 3 or 4
+Special Topics in Systematic Theology 3 or 4

-THY 220 or Christian Theological Foundations or 3
+Christian Theological Foundations or 3

-THY 230 Essentials of the Catholic Tradition (the course not already taken) 4
+Essentials of the Catholic Tradition (the course not already taken) 4

-THY 398 or Synthesis Seminar or 2
+Synthesis Seminar or 2

-THY 498 Synthesis Seminar 2
+Synthesis Seminar 2

-- -

-Additional Theology coursework to complete the 40 credit requirement
+Additional Theology coursework to complete the 40 credit

+requirement

+Systematic Group (7 credits minimum) Christian Theological Foundations or Essentials of the Catholic Tradition Choose 3 credits from the following: World Religions The Person and Mission of Jesus Current Moral Issues Theological Ethics in Healthcare Faith and Community God and the New Physics Women and Theology Special Topics in Systematic Theology Christian Theological Foundations or Essentials of the Catholic Tradition (the course not already taken) Synthesis Seminar Additional Theology coursework to complete the 40 credit

 THEOLOGY MINOR

-Credits required: 20 Academic Year 2014-20 Academic Year 2014-2015
+Credits required : 20 Academic Year 2 014-2015

-Note: Ordinarily Note: Ordinarily, SEA 101 is required before taking any other theology course.
-Exceptions require
+Note : Ordinarily, department chair's SEA 101 is required before taking any other theology course.
+Exceptions is approval. require

-department chair 's approval.

 Course Code Course Title Credits

 SEA 101 Search for Meaning 4

-4 credits in general biblical, Old Testament st udies or New

-Testament studies, selected from the following
+4 credits in general biblical, Old Testament studies or New Testament studies, selected from the following:

 THY 310 The Sacred Writings of Israel 4

 THY 312 The New Testament 4

-THY 330 The Gospel and Letters of John 2 2
+THY 330 The Gospel and Letters of John 2

-THY 333 The Wisdom Literature
+THY 333 The Wisdom Literature 2

 THY 338 The Letters of Paul 4

 THY 340 The Synoptic Gospels 2

 THY 342 The Psalms 2 2

 THY 345 Biblical Perspectives on Justice 2

 THY 372 Special Topics in Biblical Theology 4

-12 credits selected from any courses offered in n the department
+12 credits selected from any courses offered in the department